sajjadafridi/fncoach_prototype/README.md

 # fncoach_prototype
-## A smart note-taking app for Fortnite players looking to improve
+## A smart note-taking app for Fortnite players looking to improve.

 ## What is it?
 In its current state, fncoach doesn't do much.
 Here's what it currently does: